 Secondary polycythemia is defined as an absolute increase in red blood cell mass that is caused by enhanced stimulation of red blood cell production.
 In contrast, polycythemia vera is characterized by bone marrow with an inherent increased proliferative activity.[1, 3, 5, 6, 7, 8, 9, 10] Approximately two thirds of patients with polycythemia vera have elevated white blood cell (granulocyte, not lymphocyte) counts and platelet counts.
 No other causes of polycythemia/erythrocytosis are associated with elevated granulocyte or platelet counts.

-Acquired polycythemia due to a physiologic response to generalized or localized tissue hypoxia, as in the following settings:
+Enhanced erythroid stimulation can be a physiologic response to generalized or localized tissue hypoxia, as in the following settings:

 Impaired perfusion of the kidneys, which may lead to stimulation of erythropoietin [EPO] production, is usually due to local renal hypoxia in the absence of systemic hypoxia.
 Conditions include the following: